top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/15_system_identification.md

 Step 7: Run the calibration process with

-    laptop roslaunch calibration calibration.launch veh:=robot name  path:/absolute/path/to/the/rosbag/folder/
+    laptop $ roslaunch calibration calibration.launch veh:=robot name  path:=/absolute/path/to/the/rosbag/folder/

-Do not forget to backslash at the end of the path.
+Do not forget the backslash at the end of the path.

 Step 8: Once the command has finished, the parameters of your Duckiebot are stored in the folder